MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/revoscalepy-package.md

 The **revoscalepy** module is installed as part of Machine Learning Server or SQL Server Machine Learning when you add Python to your installation.
 You get the full collection of proprietary packages plus a Python distribution with its modules and interpreters.
 You can use any Python IDE to write Python script calling functions in **revoscalepy**, but the script must run on a computer having our proprietary modules.

-The **revoscalepy** module runs in a Spark compute context and SQL Server compute context.
+The **revoscalepy** module runs locally on all platforms, and remotely in a [RxSpark](RxSpark.md) or RxInSQLServer compute context.

-### In a Spark compute context
+### In a local compute context

-In a [RxSpark](RxSpark.md) compute context, you can perform statistical analysis, linear and logistic regressions, and predictive analytics.
-Scale out requires Machine Learning Server on all data nodes in your cluster.
-You can also call functions from script that runs on edge nodes, or on a single-box installation of Spark.
+**Revoscalepy**y operations include statistical analysis, linear and logistic regressions, and predictive analytics.
+On a standalone Linux or windows system, data and operations are local to the machine.
+On Spark, a local compute context means that data and operations are local to the cluster.

-### In a SQL Server compute context
+### In a remote compute context

+In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server.
+For **revoscalepy**, this is supported for an [RxSpark](RxSpark.md) cluster.
+For example, script running on Windows might shift execution to a Spark cluster to process data there.

-In a [RxInSqlServer](RxInSqlServer.md) compute context, there are two primary use cases:
+Similarly, script might shift to a remote SQL Server instance using a [RxInSqlServer](RxInSqlServer.md) compute context.
+For SQL Server, there are two primary use cases:

 + Call Python functions in T-SQL script or stored procedures running on SQL Server.

 + Call **revoscalepy** functions in Python script executing in a SQL Server [compute context](../../r/concept-what-is-compute-context.md).
 In your script, you can set a compute context to shift execution of **revoscalepy** operations to a remote SQL Server instance that has the **revoscalepy** interpreter.

-> [!Note]
-> You can call **revoscalepy** functions in script that runs on other platforms, such as Windows or Linux, but your script should set the compute context before **revoscalepy** functions are called.

 ## Functions by category